CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 ##### In this section, we should find the optimal number of clusters.
 <div class="alert alert-block alert-info">
 The Silhouette Score Curve is used to find the optimal number of clusters by plotting the average Silhouette Score for different numbers of clusters.
-The number of clusters corresponding to the highest average Silhouette Score is considered the optimal number of clusters.
+The number corresponding to the highest average Silhouette Score is considered the optimal number of clusters.
 </div>